boban-radeski/CSS-Only-Tooltips/README.md

 # CSS-Only-Tooltips
-Custom implementation of tooltips using SASS
+Custom implementation of tooltips using only SASS.
-If you're tired too of including one JavaScipt and one CSS file to your project just to use tooltips, here's a way to acomplish the same result with No JS, just CSS/SCSS.
+If you're tired too of including one JavaScript and one CSS file to your project just to use tooltips, here's a way to accomplish the same result with No JS, just (S)CSS.

 ## Include style.scss into your SASS module architecture
   For example: ``` @include style.scss ``` in your main SCSS file, for example main.scss